Rankiteo Logo

 Retail Apparel and Fashion Cybersecurity Risk Assessment - Lowest-Scoring Companies in 2026

-Out of 95 retail apparel and fashion companies with 3,000+ employees monitored by Rankiteo, this page highlights the Bottom 20 organizations with the weakest cybersecurity posture.
+Out of 666 retail apparel and fashion companies monitored by Rankiteo, this page highlights the Bottom 25 organizations with the weakest cybersecurity posture.
 These rankings are based on our proprietary Cyber Resilience Score, which integrates time-decayed incident exposure, sector-sensitive impact analysis, and market-cap-aware baseline and dampening to produce a single, interpretable score between 100 and 1,000.

 Companies at the bottom of this ranking carry the heaviest accumulated cyber incident burden - including recent or severe ransomware attacks, data breaches with significant financial losses or records exposed, and repeated disclosure events.
 Their scores are further influenced by sector-specific impact multipliers that amplify penalties in high-criticality industries.
 Understanding where these risk concentrations exist is essential for supply chain risk management, regulatory compliance, and competitive benchmarking within the retail apparel and fashion industry.

-The current average score for Retail Apparel and Fashion companies with 3,000+ employees is 740 out of 1,000.
+The current average score for the most renowned Retail Apparel and Fashion companies is 754 out of 1,000.
 Companies shown below score significantly lower than this average, falling far behind an industry that generally maintains reasonable security standards.

 Risk Highlights